qt/qtdeclarative/README.md

 of magnitude simpler, lighter and faster, and are primarily targeting embedded and mobile platforms.

+Qt Labs Controls are based on a flexible template system that enables rapid development of entire custom styles and user experiences.
+Qt Labs Controls comes with a selection of built-in styles:

+- Default style - a simple and minimal all-round style that offers the maximum performance
+- Material style - a style based on the Google Material Design Guidelines
+- Universal style - a style based on the Microsoft Universal Design Guidelines

 More information can be found in the following blog posts:

 - http://blog.qt.io/blog/2015/03/31/qt-quick-controls-for-embedded/